 Simulations must deal with trace Ca2+.
-Biological systems usually work in mixtures with a range of Ca2+ concentrations, in which Ca2+ concentration has important practical effects, often turning systems on or off or controlling their rate monotonically.
-Simulations and theories in biology have limited use until they are calibrated so we can be sure they actually are correct in the range of conditions and Ca^{2+} concentrations the biological system uses.
+Biological systems usually work in mixtures with a range of Ca2+ concentrations, in which the Ca2+ concentration has important practical effects, often turning systems on or off or controlling their rate monotonically.
+Simulations and theories in biology have limited use until they are calibrated so we can be sure they actually are correct under the range of conditions and Ca2+ concentrations the biological systems use.
 Simulating Ca2+ activity in pure solutions is a challenging problem [160].
-Simulating Ca2+ activity in biological mixtures in the 10-8 to 20 M concentrations that are physiological, has not been attempted to date (10-8 M concentrations of Ca2+ are found inside most cells.
-20 M concentrations of Ca2+ are found in and near ion channels, nucleic acids, and enzyme active sites, where the chemistry of life is catalyzed and controlled).
+Simulating Ca2+ activity in biological mixtures within the 10^{-8} to 20 M concentration range that are physiological has not been attempted to date.
+10-8 M concentrations of Ca2+ are found inside most cells, while 20 M concentrations of Ca^{2+} are found in and near ion channels, nucleic acids, and enzyme active sites, where the chemistry of life is catalyzed and controlled.

-Biological and chemical science will benefit enormously if theories and simulations can be made transferable, using one set of parameters to describe systems in a range of conditions, as many physical and most engineering theories and simulations do.
-I believe the law of mass action must be extended to conserve current before theories and simulations can be made transferable from condition to condition, from physics, to chemistry to biology, using only mathematics.
+Biological and chemical sciences will benefit enormously if theories and simulations can be made transferable, using one set of parameters to describe systems under a range of conditions, as many physical and most engineering theories and simulations do.
+I believe the law of mass action must be extended to conserve current before theories and simulations can be made transferable from condition to condition and from physics to chemistry to biology using only mathematics.